 If a family chooses to conduct a teacher evaluation to satisfy the annual assessment, GSHE generally recommends to not necessarily contact a teacher on-staff at their local public school.
 The requirements for public education are very different from home education, and a public-school teacher may have little to no familiarity with home ed.
 Homeschoolers have no requirement to follow the public-school standards, scope/sequence, grade-level expectations, calendar year, attendance minimums, daily schedule, or other elements of a public education.
 GSHE has an extensive list of teachers who have a familiarity with NH’s home ed requirements and are available to provide an evaluation.
 Per NH’s requirements, a person can perform an evaluation if he/she has a NH teaching certification or one from a state with reciprocity, or is currently teaching at one of NH’s private schools.

 Note that there is no specific form or checklist for the evaluation in home ed law or rules.
-GSHE recommends that the evaluation include the child’s name, birth date, and address (same as the original notification requirements), date of the evaluation, the teacher’s name and certification number or the name of the private school where employed, a line for the parent’s signature, and indicate whether or not the child has met the requirement of showing “progress commensurate with age and ability.”
+GSHE recommends that the evaluation include the child’s name, birth date, and address (same as the original notification requirements), date of the evaluation, the teacher’s name and certification number or the name of the private school where employed, a line for the parent’s signature, and indicate whether or not the child has met the requirement of showing “progress commensurate with age, ability, and/or disability.”
 GSHE does not provide an evaluation form because it can imply that there is a correct or one way to do an evaluation or show progress.
 We believe individual teachers can bring more to the evaluation, including notes on the materials reviewed, areas of strength and improvement, recommendations for the next school year, and other expertise and insight that the professional can bring to the discussion and particular concerns and talents of the individual child.

 Pass It On